 LOCATION: San Mateo County Sheriff's Office - Training Center, 1601 Coyote Point Drive, San Mateo, CA 94401 [VIEW MAP]

 PREREQUISITES: This course has both physical and mental components that will be challenging.
 Students must be full-time peace officers.
 All students who are not members of the San Mateo County Sheriff's Office must sign a liability waiver.
+PLEASE HAVE RIFLE SIGHTS ZEROED PRIOR TO THE FIRST DAY OF CLASS.

 CERTIFICATION: The POST certification number is: 2460-32075